-The NHSEB is run by Dominique Déry, the Program’s Director, with advising and support by an Executive Committee at UNC Philosophy and the UNC Parr Center for Ethics as well as an external Advisory Committee.
+The NHSEB is run by Dominique Déry, the program’s Director, with advising and support from an Executive Committee at UNC Philosophy and the UNC Parr Center for Ethics as well as an external Advisory Committee.
 Topic-specific committees (such as Outreach, Fundraising, Resources, and Rules) are formed as needed.

 2018-2019 NHSEB committees and members:

 Dominique Déry | Parr Center for Ethics

 Dominique received her PhD in political theory from Duke University in 2015.
 Her dissertation, “Civic Friendship and Democracy: Past and Present Perspectives” focused on several accounts of the meaning and importance of things like care and compassion in healthy and diverse democratic communities.
 She has worked for Transplanting Traditions Community Farm, the Kenan Institute for Ethics, and The David M. Rubenstein Rare Book and Manuscript Library at Duke University.

 Katie Fanfani Bunyea | Parr Center for Ethics

 Sally Moore | Parr Center for Ethics

 Sarah Stroud | Parr Center for Ethics

 Steve Swartzer | Parr Center for Ethics